FIWARE/tutorials.Linked-Data/README.md

 ### Defining Properties-of-Properties within the NGSI-LD entity definition

 _Properties-of-Properties_ is the NGSI-LD equivalent of metadata (i.e. _"data about data"_), it is use to describe properties of the attribute value itself like accuracy, provider, or the units to be used.
-Two built-in metadata attribute already exist and these names are reserved
+Some built-in metadata attributes already exist and these names are reserved:

 -   `createdAt` (type: DateTime): attribute creation date as an ISO 8601 string.
 -   `modifiedAt` (type: DateTime): attribute modification date as an ISO 8601 string.

-Additionally `observedAt` may optionally be added in some cases.
+Additionally `observedAt`, `datasetId` and `instanceId` may optionally be added in some cases, and `location`, `observationSpace` and `operationSpace` have special meaning for Geoproperties.

 In the examples given above, one element of metadata (i.e. a _property-of-a-property_) can be found within the `address` attribute. a `verified` flag indicates whether the address has been confirmed.
+The commonest _property-of-a-property_ is `unitCode` which should be used to hold the UN/CEFACT [Common Codes](http://wiki.goodrelations-vocabulary.org/Documentation/UN/CEFACT_Common_Codes) for Units of Measurement.

 ## Querying Context Data